jay-joshy/allergyguide/content/tools/resources/oit_calculator_changelog.md

 ### Added

 - UserHistory system: Embed QR code in export PDF containing a log of actions taken to make protocol
+- On initialization, if loading of the food/protocol databases fail for whatever reason, the tool will no longer silently fail

 ### Changed